 Introduction

-Harmful practices can cover, amongst other forms of abuse, child marriage, forced marriage, female genital mutilation, breast flattening, child abuse linked to faith or belief and so-called “honour-based” abuse.
+‘Harmful practices’ is an umbrella term for many practices that take place as a result of belief systems.
+There are many different practices worldwide, examples include child marriage, forced marriage, female genital mutilation, breast flattening, child abuse linked to faith or belief and so-called ‘honour’-based abuse.

-All of these practices in isolation are physically and/or emotionally abusive, however, their continued adoption in society means that they stop being seen as abusive and start to be seen as acceptable, even a rite of passage, therefore losing the label of abuse.
+All these practices in isolation are physically and/or emotionally abusive, however, their continued adoption in society means that they stop being seen as abusive and start to be seen as acceptable, even a rite of passage, therefore losing the label of abuse.

 Need more?